-How to prepare: This is hopefully one of the easiest questions for you to answer.
-Coming from almost any function, the likely answer is that you have a significant amount of depth in a particular field (marketing, finance, IT, engineering), but in order to break free of being labeled as simply a subject matter expert, you need more breadth.
+Coming from almost any function, the likely answer to the “Why MBA?” question is that you have a significant amount of depth in a particular field (marketing, finance, IT, engineering), but in order to break free of being labeled as simply a subject matter expert, you need more breadth.

 For career-switchers, a full-time MBA program provides one of the best opportunities to make that switch.
-It gives you everything from critical coursework to training in “soft skills” and leadership to the all-important summer internship.
+It gives you access to critical coursework, training in “soft skills” and leadership, the all-important summer internship, and more.

-Additional things to consider: There is no doubt that adding an MBA degree to your resume will bolster credibility and prestige.
-You want to make sure you don’t come across as only going after an MBA degree because of the pedigree.
+There is no doubt that adding an MBA degree to your resume will bolster credibility and prestige.
+You want to make sure you don’t come across as someone only interested in an MBA degree because of the pedigree.
 That is a big turn off.

 You must be transparent about your MBA aspirations.
 Your answer must be meaningful, credible, engaging, and of course, genuine.
 It must clearly explain to the adcom how an MBA will help you achieve your goals.

 If you want to prepare for your interviews — and reduce your stress levels — take a look at our Mock Interview Package.